CatGallo/CatGallo.github.io/README.md

 Gallo, C., & Lucero, C. (n.d).
 Life Expectancy Through Machine Learning [Unpublished manuscript].
 Shiley-Marcos School of Engineering, University of San Diego

 We used the [Life Expectancy (WHO) Dataset](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who) to analyze the role of 21 different factors on life expectancy in both developed and developing countries between 2000 and 2015.
-Based on the permutation importance plots, we found that the most important factor on life expectancy is suffering from HIV in developing countries and income composition in developed countries.
+Based on the permutation importance plots, we found that the most important factor on life expectancy was suffering from HIV in developing countries and income composition in developed countries.

-We then built two machine learning models: a classification tree model to predict the status of a country (developed or developing) as all the other dependent variables are known, and a regression decision tree model to predict future life expectancy in a given country given the evolution of life expectancy with time.
-Since the distributions of the different model features were proved to be different for developed and developing countries, we proposed two different regressuin decision tree models: one applicable to developed countries and the other one to developing countries.
+We then built two machine learning models: a classification tree model to predict the status of a country (developed or developing) as all the other dependent variables are known, and a regression decision tree model to predict future life expectancy in a given country given the evolution of its life expectancy with time.
+Since the distributions of the different model features were proved to be different for developed and developing countries, we proposed two different regression decision tree models: one applicable to developed countries and the other to developing countries.

-After hyperparameters grid search and tuning, the classification tree model achieved a very good performance with accuracy, recall and F1-score of 0.97.
+After hyperparameters grid search and tuning, the classification tree model achieved a very good performance with accuracy, recall and F1-score equal to 0.97.
 The performance of the regression model was instead evaluated through the mean squared error, which was 0.03 ± 0.10 in developing countries and 0.08 ± 0.17 in developed countries.

-Considering that we could just relied on 15 life expectancy samples per country (two/three of which were necessary for testing), the time series forecasting models work pretty well, although they could lead to completely wrong predictions in some countries.
-In the future, the regression model should be trianed with more data, by increasing data granularity (introducting montly datapoints instead of yearly datapoints) and introducing more data of previous years for each country.
+Considering that we could just relied on 15 life expectancy samples per country (two/three of which were necessary for testing), the performance of the time series forecasting models proved to be quite satisfactory in most of the countries.
+In the future, regression models should be trianed on more data, for example, by increasing data granularity (introducting montly datapoints instead of yearly datapoints).

 ### QA_System - [Github Link]() - [Application Deployment](http://willacuna.pythonanywhere.com/projects)